 The Knowledge is the test that drivers of London black cabs must pass to show that they know the name and location of every street and the shortest or quickest route to it.

-According to a long and excellent article by Jody Rosen in T Magazine (10 November 2014): ‘The origins of the Knowledge are unclear — lost in the murk of Victorian municipal history.
+According to an article by Jody Rosen in T Magazine (10 November 2014): ‘The origins of the Knowledge are unclear — lost in the murk of Victorian municipal history.
 Some trace the test’s creation to the Great Exhibition of 1851, when London’s Crystal Palace played host to hundreds of thousands of visitors.
 These tourists, the story goes, inundated the city with complaints about the ineptitude of its cabmen, prompting authorities to institute a more demanding licensing process.
 The tale may be apocryphal, but it is certain that the Knowledge was in place by 1884: City records for that year contain a reference to 1,931 applicants for the “examination as to the ‘knowledge’ [of]…principal streets and squares and public buildings.”’

 Then, as now, drivers were required by the Public Carriage Office (PCO, originally a branch of the Metropolitan Police) to know the area within a 6‑mile (9.65-km) radius of Charing Cross, which encompasses 113 square miles (293 sq km).
 Nowadays the PCO is part of Transport for London and issues candidates with a ‘blue book’ that lists 320 routes (called ‘runs’) to be learnt, together with all the places of interest and important landmarks (known as ‘points’) on and around these runs.